Ankyloglossia in Children

 Your child's healthcare provider

-recommend any treatment if your child doesn’t have any symptoms, or if your child’s
+might not advise any treatment if your child doesn’t have any symptoms, or if their

 symptoms are mild.
 In some children, many or all symptoms go away with time.
 Between

-ages 6 months and 6 years, the frenulum naturally moves backward.
-This may solve the
+ages 6 months and 6 years, the lingual frenulum naturally moves backward.
+This may

-problem if the tongue-tie was only mild.
-With time, your child may find ways to work
+the problem if the tongue-tie was only mild.
+With time, your child may find ways to

 class 4 tongue-tie.